Aircloak/aircloak/air/docs/content/sql/best-practises.md

    the set of individual attributes occur frequently enough to pass the low count threshold.
 1. Queries such as `SELECT * ...` will usually not yield useful information in the context of Aircloak Insights.
 1. As an analyst you can directly influence the order in which Aircloak Insights will drop columns.
-   The process takes place from the right to left.
+   The process takes place from right to left.
 Therefore you should order the columns from most to least important.
 1. Selecting a column that has a unique value per user, or close to it, as one of your first columns will automatically lead to all the columns right of it being anonymised away.
-You are therefore likely better off selecting columns with a high number of distinct values as one of your later columns as chances are they will get dropped.
+You are therefore likely better off selecting columns with a high number of distinct values as one of your later columns, as chances are they will get dropped.

 Let us now revisit the same query again, but looking at what the result would have been if we changed the order in which we selected the columns.